When the ‘Seinfeld’ ’do goes from Jerry to Kramer, it’s time for a trim

 Old photos are the best tonic for getting over the shock of a new hairstyle.

-At a very young age, I decided that I wanted a GI haircut, the standard “government issue” buzz cut given to incoming servicemen.
-My friend next door had gotten a GI and I wanted one, too.
+At a very young age, I decided I wanted a GI haircut, the standard “government issue” buzz cut given to servicemen.
+My friend next door had gotten a GI and I wanted one.
 I remember my dad saying, “He wants a GI,” as I climbed onto the booster seat in the barber’s chair.

-It was 1971, the Beatles had made several appearances on “The Ed Sullivan Show,” and the long-hair trend for men was in full swing.
+It was 1971, the Beatles had made several appearances on “The Ed Sullivan Show,” and the long-hair trend for men was in.

 By the time I was 12, my hair had reached an all-time record length.
 I could put it in a ponytail and use it to imagine how I might look with a thick mustache.